Scott D Sampson, PhD

 Vice President, Human Resources

 As Director of Human Resources, Suki is responsible for leading all aspects of human resources in line with Science World's strategic direction, while building a performance-based organizational culture.
 Suki brings to Science World an extensive Human Resources background gained from diverse industry sectors including hi-tech, telecommunications, government, and not-for-profit.
 Prior to joining Science World, Suki was Human Resources Manager at Fusepoint Managed Services where she had successfully built the HR function from the ground up for this high growth national organization.
 Prior to that, she held various HR generalist positions at organizations such as AT&T, Lucent Technologies, Electronic Arts, and District of West Vancouver.
 Most recently, Suki worked as an independent consultant focusing on compensation strategies and models and performance management systems.

 Suki is a certified Human Resources Professional (CHRP) and a member of the BC Human Resources Management Association.
 She holds an honours B.A. from Baptist University of Hong Kong as well as an MBA in Human Resources Management from Royal Roads University.

-Director, Marketing, Sales & Attendance Promotion
+Vice President, Marketing, Sales & Attendance Promotion

-Before moving to Canada, Suan worked in the hotel and hospitality industry as incentive tour manager and corporate sales manager in her native Singapore, working with Sheraton Towers and Dynasty Hotel (now the Marriott Hotel).
+Before moving to Canada, Suan worked in the hotel and hospitality industry as Incentive Tour Manager and Corporate Sales Manager in her native, Singapore, working with Sheraton Towers and Dynasty Hotel (now the Marriott Hotel).